GNVR-Dev/Daz_G8_Basic_Breast_Physics_Asset/README.md

 <img width="1346" alt="AnimationFolder" src="https://user-images.githubusercontent.com/38672299/130334842-627a4946-1e4e-4494-9b94-5d7dcc236402.png">

 Open your character mesh.
+In the Aset Details Panel scroll down to Physics and change the Physics Asset to the  UpL8_G8_PhysicsAsset.uasset

 At the bottom there is a notification that there is a post process animation running.
 Click edit.

 <img width="1920" alt="Edit_Post_Process_Animation" src="https://user-images.githubusercontent.com/38672299/130334641-9c31afcf-2954-418d-a520-8fef03719773.png">